Sintra’s Hidden Gem: Why Biester Palace Should Be on Your Radar

 … to a hand-cranked elevator.

-Biester is perfectly sited, giving it commanding views of Sintra’s Moorish Castle, Town Palace, and Quinta de Regaleira.
-It also has spectacular gardens., which the brochure describes as “oscillating between sobriety, elegance, and exuberance.”
+Biester is perfectly sited, giving it commanding views of Sintra’s Moorish Castle, National Palace, and Quinta da Regaleira.
+It also has spectacular gardens, which the brochure describes as “oscillating between sobriety, elegance, and exuberance.”

 These gardens were crafted by French landscapist Francois Nogré in the heyday of romantic garden design.
-The paths are windy and bring you to surprise nooks …
+The paths wind and bring you to surprise nooks …

 … water features …